ordovician/QtUIParser.jl/refactoring.md

       end
     end

-This will produce constructors which look like constructors for actual types but which really only create `Widget` instances.
+This will produce constructors which look like constructors for actual types but which really only create `QWidget` instances.

 We also modify `show(io, widget)` to fake the appearance of custom types.

-     function show(io::IO, w::Widget, depth::Integer = 0)
+     function show(io::IO, w::QWidget, depth::Integer = 0)
          print(io, w.attributes["class"][2:end], "(")
          for (k, v) in w.properties
              join(io, "$k = $v")